Windows 10 is one of the most popular operating systems today. Thanks to its wide array of features, most Microsoft users prefer this OS.

 Unfortunately, you may encounter errors like when your PC stays on getting Windows ready stuck.
 “Getting Windows ready stuck” is an error that typically happens when you try to restart, turn on, or turn off, your computer.

-Reasons For Getting Windows Ready Stuck Error
+Common Reasons for Getting Windows Ready Stuck

 Method 1 – Wait For Some Time

 Typically, you know you have this error when you get a “Getting Windows ready don’t turn off your computer.”
 Your computer is likely taking the time to download and install the updated files, and it would take some time to finish these jobs, especially if the update is big or depends on the program being installed.